RajatSablok/fampay-backend-assignment/README.md

 ## Reasoning behind some of the architechtural decisions:
 1. Choice of tech stack
 Since we were free to choose our tech stack, I went ahead with the one that I am most comfortable with.
 NodeJS makes it really easy to setup a backend application.
-MongoDB...
-The code is strongly typed with strict ESLint rules.
+It allows for building scalable network applications.
+With its fast performance, it makes it an ideal choice for building high-performance backend applications.\
+MongoDB is a widely used NoSQL database that is flexible, scalable, and provides high performance.
+It's a great fit for building applications that require a lot of data manipulation, as it allows for easy storage and retrieval of data in a variety of forms.\
+The combination of Node.js and TypeScript provides a fast and stable runtime environment with improved type safety, while Express.js, MongoDB, Redis, and Docker provide the necessary tools to build and deploy robust applications.
 2. Cron
 The cron is currently running on the server.
 If deployed like this, they will be running in the same container.
 This is a very bad design since the cron will always consume a lot of memory, so even if we don't necessarily have to scale our APIs, we will have to scale the server.
 A better thing to do would be run our APIs on one server, and crons on another.
 This could be done by eliminating the `cron` packafge that I used and using something like `crontab` to manage our cron processes.